ImHarshad1/Banking-Application-Project/README.md

 ---

-##🧪 Testing
+## 🧪 Testing
 APIs tested using Postman

 Database managed with PostgreSQL

+---

-## Security
+## 🔒 Security
 Implemented Spring Security for authentication & authorization

 Role‑based access control for sensitive operations

 Planned JWT integration for stateless authentication

+---

-##📌 Highlights
+## 📌 Highlights
 Clean, modular code with DTO mapping

 Global exception handling for robust error management

 Built with scalability and maintainability in mind

 Future‑ready with Lombok, Security, and Validations

+---

-##✅ Roadmap
+## ✅ Roadmap
-[x] CRUD Operations
+- [x] CRUD Operations

-[x] Transaction Management
+- [x] Transaction Management

-[x] Global Exception Handling
+- [x] Global Exception Handling

-[ ] Lombok Integration
+- [x] Lombok Integration

-[ ] Spring Security (JWT)
+- [x] Spring Security (JWT)

-[ ] Validations
+- [x] Validations

-[ ] Swagger/OpenAPI Docs
+- [x] Swagger/OpenAPI Docs

-[ ] Email Notifications
+- [x] Email Notifications

-[ ] Unit & Integration Tests
+- [x] Unit & Integration Tests

+---

-##🛡️ Vision
+## 🛡️ Vision
-This project is more than practice — it’s my major portfolio project.
+This project is more than practice — it’s my **major portfolio project**.
 It demonstrates industry‑standard patterns, preparing me for real‑world projects and interviews.
-As I add features like Security, Lombok, Validations, and Swagger, this repo will evolve into a complete Spring Boot reference.
+As I add features like **Security, Lombok, Validations, and Swagger**, this repo will evolve into a **complete Spring Boot reference**.

-##
+---

-✅ This is now **one single Markdown block** — copy it straight into your `README.md` and GitHub will render everything perfectly.
+**✅ This is now one single Markdown block — copy it straight into your `README.md` and GitHub will render everything perfectly.**

-Would you like me to also embed a **simple ASCII architecture diagram** inside this same block so your README visually shows the flow `Controller → Service → Repository → Database`?